The Panorama HA peers synchronize the running configuration

 Disk quota allocation for the different types of logs and

 databases on the Panorama local storage (SSD)

-use a master key to encrypt the private keys and certificates on Panorama,
+use a master key to encrypt the private keys and certificates on

-differ, Panorama cannot synchronize the HA peers.
+the master keys differ, Panorama cannot synchronize the HA peers.